10 Good Reasons to Treat Your Substance Abuse

 - Drugs or alcohol are involved in 40-50% of traffic fatalities.
 That’s one substance-related death every 31 minutes.

-- Over 50% of people who die in fires have blood alcohol levels that indicate intoxication.
+- Over 50% of people who die in fires are intoxicated.

 - Approximately 25% of all emergency room admissions, over 30% of all suicides, and more than 50% of all homicides and domestic violence incidents are alcohol-related.

 According to a 2001 study, 50% - 80% of arrested or imprisoned adults and juvenile offenders have substance use problems.
 One study found that 86% of homicide offenders, 37% of assault offenders were drinking during their crime.
 In domestic violence arrests, 57% of men and 27% of women involved were drinking at the time, either as the victim or the perpetrator.

 Because chemical substances can affect many organs in the body, using over a long period of time or in increasing quantities leads to a gradual breakdown of virtually every organ and system in the body and results in serious, often fatal, health consequences.
 Women develop substance-related health problems after consuming smaller quantities over shorter periods of time than men.